6 Common Air Conditioner Smells Explained and How to Repair the Problem

 3. Air Conditioner Smells Musty

-Homeowners who reach us about this situation often share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also referred to as dirty sock syndrome, this smell is often linked to a dirty evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in climates where you use heating at night and during the morning before switching to cooling later in the day.
+Homeowners who call us regarding this issue frequently report their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also referred to as dirty sock syndrome, this smell is frequently created by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Excess water can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in locations where you use heating at night and during the morning before turning on cooling later on.

-The best approach for preventing dirty sock syndrome is to frequently change your air filter and schedule annual air conditioning maintenance with Miller Climate Control LLC.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also create nasty odors.
+The best way to prevent dirty sock syndrome is to regularly change your air filter and schedule regular air conditioning maintenance with Miller Climate Control LLC.
+We’ll keep the evaporator coil clean and the drainage system flowing, since standing water can also lead to noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or an acidic, vinegar-like odor, it could be caused by several problems, such as:
+If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it might be caused by several issues, like:

 • A clogged filter